SmitPatel-31/tf-aws-infra/README.md

 ### 1. IAM Roles & Policies
 - Define necessary permissions for the infrastructure.
-- Create IAM roles and policies required for EC2, RDS, and S3.
+- Create IAM roles and policies required for EC2, RDS, S3, and CloudWatch logging.
+- Attach IAM policies for CloudWatch metrics collection and logging.

 ### 2. S3 Bucket
 - Create a private S3 bucket with a UUID as the bucket name.